Apricot-S/mjai-manue-go/tools/dump_light_game_stats/README.md

 # dump_light_game_stats

-This tool analyzes game logs in mjai format, including gzip-compressed files, and generates per-round statistics on score differentials.
+This tool analyzes game logs in Mjai format, including gzip-compressed files, and generates per-round statistics on score differentials.

 ## What It Does